-ICPC's 50th Plenary will be held in Montevideo, Uruguay from 25-27 April 2017 in the Radisson Montevideo Hotel.
-The event's theme will be "Unmissable insights and challenges in submarine cable planning, installation, protection and maintenance."
+ICPC's 50th Plenary was held in Montevideo, Uruguay from 25-27 April 2017 in the Radisson Montevideo Hotel.
+The event's theme was "Unmissable insights and challenges in submarine cable planning, installation, protection and maintenance."

 Environmental impact of Basslink subsea power cable is minor and temporary